 Careful Plan DesignFirst, back up to that last phrase in the paragraph above—"careful plan design."
 Far too many stock option plans are drafted by amateurs.
 It is very tempting for any corporate attorney to claim to be able to set up a stock option plan even if they have only limited experience with the issues.
 This is even more true of a broad-based plan.
 An attorney might have set up a plan for executives and assume that the same structures can be used for a plan for all employees.
 Unfortunately, it is easy to overlook any number of specific issues that should be covered in a plan.
 Just ask the executives at Computer Associates who will be repaying hundreds of millions of dollars from their stock option exercises because their plan did not specify that when the shares split the options split too.

-To find an attorney who actually has experience with these plans, you can use the Service Provider Directory in the members-only part of this site (assuming that you're one of our members).
+To find an attorney who actually has experience with these plans, you can use our Service Provider Directory.
 Whether you choose one of these people or someone else, however, make sure you get a client list of companies for whom they have set up comparable plans.
 Also ask if they belong to the various organizations covering stock options, such as the NCEO, the National Association of Stock Plan Professionals, or the Global Equity Organization, and whether they have written articles, spoken on the subject, or otherwise have specific experience in the area.

 Plan for AcquisitionMany companies write their plans with the assumption that they will not be acquired.
 In fact, many of them will, whether they are publicly traded or not.
 One of the most common, and costly, areas of options lawsuits is what happens when there is an acquisition.
 Will options immediately vest and become fully exercisable (employees will like that but these provisions can make your company less attractive to a suitor)?
 If options do not vest on acquisition, what happens to the unvested options?
 Can they be translated into options in the acquiring company's stock?
 For options that are vested, are they immediately exercisable or will the employee receive options or shares in the acquirer instead?
 If options are exchanged, how will the exchange value be set?